Sports Studies Advisory Council

 John Carroll University established an advisory council to advance its Mike Cleary Program in Sports Studies.
 The council is composed of well-known sports industry, college athletics, business, and academic leaders.
 The role of the advisory council is to provide resources and professional advice that will further the interest and opportunities for undergraduate students at John Carroll who are pursuing sports-related careers.

 - Owen Cleary ‘92, Chair, General Manager, Wakefield Equipment

 - Kevin Anderson, Director of Athletics, University of Maryland

 - Mike Buddie, Director of Athletics, The United States Military Academy (West Point)

-- Dr. Margaret Farrar, Dean of the College of Arts and Sciences, John Carroll University
+- Dr. Margaret Farrar, Professor, John Carroll University

 - David Gilbert, President and CEO, Greater Cleveland Sports Commission